Deliver Quality Translations

 Buyer C - Small Size Law Firm

 Clients don't want to be educated

-One could assume that telling a client how much better of they would be by allowing you "enough time to careful translate their content"would be seen as a positive professional trait.
+One could assume that telling a client how much better off they would be by allowing you "enough time to carefully translate their content" would be seen as a positive professional trait.
 The truth is the vast majority of clients don't understand how quality may differ when buying translation services.
 They may assume the 'quality speech' is just a justification to charge more for translation services.
 The only variables they can easily see and compare when buying translation services are: turnaround and cost.
-That's why trying to 'educate' your client explaining they should value a well proofed translation more than one hurried out may result in losing this client in no time.
+That's why trying to 'educate' your client explaining they should value a well-proofed translation more than one hurried out may result in losing this client in no time.